 This story is tragic, but unfortunately not all that uncommon.
 According to a recent report, Maryland has 308.7 DUI-related arrests per 100,000 people.
 The 2018 Maryland Highway Safety Plan reports that from 2011 to 2015, impaired/intoxicated driving caused one in three fatal crashes, one in ten crashes overall, and nearly one in ten crashes resulting in injuries.

 While Maryland car accidents caused by intoxicated drivers can and often do lead to criminal charges, there’s another type of lawsuit that can hold negligent drivers responsible: a civil negligence suit.
 When a Maryland resident is injured or loses a family member in one of these crashes, they have the option to file this kind of lawsuit against whoever caused the accident, regardless of whether or not criminal charges were filed.

-To be successful in these suits, the plaintiff must prove that the defendant owed a duty of care to drive carefully, that they breached their duty of care (by driving intoxicated and recklessly, for example), that their breach caused the accident, and that the plaintiff suffered real damages as a result.
+To be successful in a DUI accident lawsuit, the plaintiff must prove that the defendant owed a duty of care to drive carefully, that they breached their duty of care (by driving intoxicated and recklessly, for example), that their breach caused the accident, and that the plaintiff suffered real damages as a result.
 These suits can be essential for Maryland car accident victims, who may find themselves struggling to pay medical bills and expenses related to their injuries.
 They can also be essential for family members who lose a loved one in a crash—such as the woman’s family in the tragic case described above.
 Not only does that family now have medical expenses to pay, but also funeral and burial costs and lost wages.
 Filing a civil negligence suit against the drunk driver who crashed into them can help them recover.